dananvaro/Final-Assignment-ACIT4420/README.md

 # Final Assignment - ACIT 4420

-This reposity contains two Python projects, completed as part of the ACIT 4420 course.
-The task focuses on modular programming, I/O handling, metaprogramming, error handling, RegEx and logging.
+This repository contains two Python projects, completed as part of the ACIT 4420 course.
+The tasks focuses on modular programming, I/O handling, metaprogramming, error handling, RegEx and logging.